jrwieland/TaraniTunes-v4.x/README.md

 ### Installation
+**For color Radios go the to color screen folder for installation and usage!
 1. On your computer:
 	1. Edit both `iTunes_player.lua` and `itunes.lua` to have your desired amount of playlists.
 Detailed instructions are in the file(s) comments.
 Place both files in the `/SCRIPT/TELEMETRY` directory on your SD card.